About the Canadian Spatial Reference System

 GNSSs completely changed the way we realize, maintain and use reference frames.
 In the 1990s, CGS established the Canadian Active Control System (CACS), a sparse network of control stations which continuously track GNSS satellites.
 Along with data from international partners, it enables us to compute precise GNSS orbit and clock products.
 We use these products in the Canadian Spatial Reference System Precise Point Positioning (CSRS-PPP) to provide an accurate and efficient way to control surveys.
 We call these networks active control networks.

 GNSSs and the extension of the geodetic reference frame into space also meant we had to more accurately monitor the Earth’s orientation in space.
-We do so by observing radio signals from quasars with VLBI.
+We did so by observing radio signals from quasars with VLBI.
 These activities marked our entry into the space-age of precise geodetic positioning.
 Figure 1 shows the hierarchy of geodetic control networks in NAD83(CSRS).

 Very long baseline interferometry (VLBI)

-VLBI is a technique we use to determine very precise distances between radio telescopes in order to study the Earth and its precise orientation in space.
+VLBI is a technique used to determine very precise distances between radio telescopes in order to study the Earth and its precise orientation in space.
 It uses radio signals from quasars, which are at such great distances from the Earth that they provide fixed points in the sky that can be referenced to measure the Earth’s orientation, rotation and the motion of the rotation pole.
-VLBI’s precise measurements make it possible for us to detect even the slightest changes in the orientation of the Earth in space.
+VLBI’s precise measurements make it possible to detect even the slightest changes in the orientation of the Earth in space.
 VLBI also provides accurate measurements of very long distances that are critical to tying the global reference frame together.
 It is one of the space-based techniques — along with GNSS, Satellite Laser Ranging (SLR), and the Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS) system — that contribute to the realizations of the ITRF.

 Active control systems